kinamasi/kinamasi.github.io/_posts/2024-10-22-association-rule-learning.md

 ### Context <a name="overview-context"></a>

-Our client is looking to re-jig the alcohol section within their store.
+Our client is looking to re-organize the alcohol section within their store.
 Customers are often complaining that they can't find the products they want, and are also wanting recommendations about which other products to try.
-On top of this, their marketing team would like to start running "bundled" promotions as this has worked well in other areas of the store - but need guidance with selecting which products to put together.
+Additionally, their marketing team would like to start running "bundled" promotions as this has worked well in other areas of the store - but need guidance with selecting which products to put together.

 They have provided us a sample of 3,500 alcohol transactions - our task is fairly open - to see if we can find solutions or insights that might help the business address the aforementioned problems!